 The contact details for our data protection officer are as follows:

-- By post: For the attention of the Data Protection Officer, Homes England, Windsor House, 50 Victoria Street, London , SW1H 0TL
+- Post: For the attention of the Data Protection Officer, Homes England, Windsor House, 50 Victoria Street, London , SW1H 0TL

 Under the data protection legislation, with effect from 25 May 2018, you have certain rights with regard to your personal data.
 Homes England must respond to a request to exercise these rights within one month.
 If you would like to request details of the personal data we hold about you, please contact the Data Protection Officer.